-There is an extremly large number of suppliers for RJ45 connectors (with and without integrated Ethernet transformer), or single Ethernet transformers on the market, therefor it is not possible for us to test all possibilities.
+Since there is an extremly large number of suppliers for RJ45 connectors it is not possible for us to test all possibilities.
 If you consider that there are various qualities (SMD / THT, with / without LED, vertical / horizontal, with / without EMC springs tab at the top / bottom, single / multiple times, etc.) with RJ45 connectors alone, it is probably understandable.

-In General, RJ45 connectors and the external or built-in Ethernet transformer must meet the following properties:
+In General, RJ45 connectors must meet the following properties: